 The increase of activities of a company demonstrates its ability to generate demand and increase income - either through the ability to sell more products to existing and new customers or by increasing prices on the basis of differentiation from the competition.
 The Serbian economy in the period of 2009-2014 failed to increase activities significantly.
 As a result of a halt of local demand and foreign investment, but also a lack of participation in foreign markets, the Serbian economy recorded a modest annual real growth of activity of only 2%.
 An average company in the Serbian economy failed to keep pace even with this growth, nor to maintain the achieved pre-crisis level of activity, but was forced to decrease the business by 4% annually.
 The conclusion is that the modest growth was achieved thanks to the bigger companies that succeeded to re-orient their business to foreign markets in a relatively short period of time and avoid a reduction of revenue.
 Growth came primarily because of new entrants - observed at the sector level, the largest growth was recorded in automobile industry, where the activities of manufacturing of motor vehicles and the manufacturing of electrical and electronic equipment for motor vehicles grew by 53% and 56% per annum, respectively.
 On the other hand, a deep decline was experienced in the sectors of iron and steel; and steel profiles - 5% and -21% per annum.
-It is interesting to say that a rapid growth of average companies was recorded precisely in the iron and steel sector, where other players saw their chance in the whole sector.
+It is interesting to say that a rapid growth of average companies was recorded precisely in the iron and steel sector, where other players saw their chance in the market with the departure of US Steel, but in total volume, this still could not make up for a profound decline in the whole sector.
 Growth of activity is a prerequisite for healthy development, but certainly not a sufficient condition -it reflects in the revenue, but not in the cost side, and does not say enough about the efficiency of growth per se.
 Therefore, within the general performance, more indicators are used in order to see the full picture.